Korba district

-Korba District is an administrative district of Chhattisgarh state in central India.
+Korba district is an administrative district of Chhattisgarh state in central India.
 The headquarter of this district is Korba.
+It is the Largest District (By Area) in the state.

 History

 The district is named for the Korwa tribe that inhabits the northern part of Chhattisgarh.

 Korba was formerly known as Gourigarh.
 The district was originally ruled by the Haihaiyas until it was conquered by the Marathas during their expansion into Chhattisgarh.
 Various parts of the district were controlled by small zamindars belonging to a variety of communities such as Gond and Kanwar.
 The Korwas managed to overthrow the rulers of Gourigarh and ruled the region until being displaced by the Rajputs under Ratan Singh.
 These rulers managed to retain their lands during the arrival of Marathas and British.
-In 1861 Korba became part of the newly-formed Bilaspur district.
+In 1861 Korba became part of the newly formed Bilaspur district.

 Geography

 The district is situated in the Northern part of the state, at the point where the Chhattisgarh plain meets the Surguja plateau.
 The south of the district is the northern end of the Chhattisgarh plain.
 In the west, these plains meet an extension of the Maikal Hills that separate the lowlands from the plateau.
 In the east is located the Deopahadi Range.
-These heavily-forested hills are divided by the valley of the Hasdeo River.
+These heavily forested hills are divided by the valley of the Hasdeo River.
 The area's most important hill is Karela Hill with a height of 3253 ft.
 To the north of Katghora, the slope of the valleys of the Hasdeo and Gage is very less and joins the Surguja District in the north.
-The Tan and Chorai Rivers joins the River Hasdeo from opposite directions - from the east and the west.
+The Tan and Chorai Rivers joins the River Hasdeo from opposite directions – from the east and the west.
 Towards the northern banks are the Gurudwari Hill, Janta Hill, Matin and Dhajag Hills.

-Korba is known for its coal mines such as Gevra Area (one of the biggest coal mines of Asia), Kusmunda Area and Dipka Area, all located in Korba Coalfield.
-It also has power plants such as NTPC, CSEB, and Bharat Aluminium Company (BALCO).
+Korba is known for its coal mines such as Gevra Area (one of the biggest coal mines of Asia), Kusmunda Area and Dipka Area (SECL parent company - Coal India) all located in Korba Coalfield.
+It also has power plants such as NTPC, CSEB, and BALCO.